 COVID-19 Distance Learning

-We are also making changes to our Google Meets.
-Each each class will now have three 'Class Catch Up' meets each week (in addition to the two lessons) with their class teacher on Google Meets.
-This is an opportunity to ensure social interaction for the children and for them to remain healthy mentally but is also a chance for teachers to talk through previous and future learning with their class and to help children with any issues.
-The 'Class Catch Ups' are optional for your child and replace the weekly Google Meets that currently take place.
-These will happen every Monday, Wednesday and Friday.
-Please see the timebable below for when these will take place.
+Each class will have three 'Class Catch Up' meets each week with their class teacher on Google Meets.
+This is an opportunity to ensure social interaction for the children and for them to remain healthy mentally but is also a chance for teachers to talk through Distance learning with their class and to help children with any issues.
+The 'Class Catch Ups' are optional for your child but are highly recommended to ensure that the class remain connected ready for their return when the bubble is able to.
+Class catch-ups happen every Monday, Wednesday and Friday.

-Reception parents are encouraged to use Tapestry regularly as this is a great online journal.
+As well as using Google Classroom, Reception parents may also use Tapestry as this is a great online journal.
 Parents can share the learning that their children are doing at home by posting pictures and comments on their Tapestry journal.
-The Reception staff would love to see these and will be able to respond online.
+The Reception staff will be looking at these and will respond online.
 Click on the link below to log in to Tapestry...

-Nursery children should visit the appropriate page on the right hand menu.
+Nursery children should visit the appropriate page on Google Classroom.
 The Nursery staff do not provide a timetable but they do upload weekly activities and videos.
-There will be a weekly zoom meeting with teachers.
+There will also be a weekly zoom meeting with teachers.

 Further support from the school